arkottke/pystrata/examples/README.md

 12. Show the impact of frequency dependent D_min on FDM methods.
 13. Show the impact of the strain limit on the EQL calculation.
 14. Example with multiple input motions and simulated soil profiles.
+15. List of provided nonlinear curves.

+To be added:
-15. Impact of peak factor on site reponse transfer function
+- Impact of peak factor on site reponse transfer function
-16. List of provided nonlinear curves.